PaoloM/Fiona/README.md

 # Fiona
  A Squeezebox/Logitech Media Server controller for Windows 10

 [![Build status](https://build.appcenter.ms/v0.1/apps/c1bf4304-517e-47af-8e39-5e78f367f15b/branches/main/badge)](https://appcenter.ms)

 # Notes

 ## Server location

-To be able to run Fiona, you will need to add the location of your Squeezebox/Logitech Media Server in the class below.
+At this time, to be able to run Fiona, you will need to add the location of your Squeezebox/Logitech Media Server in the class below.

 ## API Keys